Chronic fatigue syndrome

 The experience of chronic fatigue syndrome varies from person to person.
 Emotional support and counseling may help you and your loved ones deal with the uncertainties and restrictions of this disorder.

-You may find it therapeutic to join a support group and meet other people with chronic fatigue syndrome.
+You may find it helpful to join a support group and meet other people with your condition.
 Support groups aren't for everyone, and you may find that a support group adds to your stress rather than relieves it.
 Experiment and use your own judgment to determine what's best for you.

 Preparing for an appointment